-The academy has a leadship structure which consists of the Trustees and the Senior Leadership Team.
+The academy has a leadership structure which consists of the Trustees and the Senior Leadership Team.
 The aim of the leadership structure is to devolve responsibility and encourage involvement in decision making at all levels.

-The Senior Leadership Team (SLT) consists of the Headteacher, the Deputy Headteacher, two Assistant Headteachers and the School Business Manager.
+The Senior Leadership Team (SLT) consists of two Co-Headteachers, two Assistant Headteachers and the School Business Manager.
 The SLT controls the academy at an executive level, implementing the policies laid down by the Trustees and reporting back to them.

-The Headteacher and Finance and Personnel Committee are responsible for the authorisation of spending within agreed budgets; a summary of this is in the Scheme of Delegation.
+The Co-Headteachers and Finance, Personnel and Audit and Risk Committees are responsible for the authorisation of spending within agreed budgets; a summary of this is in the Scheme of Delegation.
 Some spending control is devolved to budget holders which must be authorised in line with the Scheme of Delegation.
-The Headteacher is the Accounting Officer and is responsible for the appointment of staff and a Trustee presence is required for senior appointments.
+The Co-Headteachers are the Accounting Officers and are responsible for the appointment of staff and a Trustee presence is required for senior appointments.